SeniorMars/seniormars.com/content/posts/puss_thelastwish.md

 are psychopaths that have no sense of morality, which is why I believe our guts are fine with him being a “pure-blood-down-right-evil villain”, but with Perrito?
 It was almost the opposite.
 My mind refused to accept that such a good-hearted soul existed.
-I believe the reason for this is our prejudice, with us believing that nobody has "pure" motives.
+I believe the reason for this is our prejudice, with us believing that nobody has “pure” motives.
 But just like there are psychopaths, I know that there are 'pure-hearted souls', the person who needs to change is me.

 Overall, I'm convinced that Puss and Boots is more or less a metaphor for mental issues.
 In that